-Trump hits 'very dumb' O'Rourke in Texas rally, as Ukraine inquiry intensifies
+Trump rally in Dallas marked by enthusiasm, in sharp contrast to chaos in Minneapolis

 Republicans have raised concerns that they might take a historic beating in Texas in 2020, as more suburban voters have balked at the president.
 Trump carried the longtime Republican stronghold and its 38 Electoral College votes by only 9 points in 2016 -- down from Mitt Romney's 15-point win in 2012.

+"I said, to my wife, first lady, potentially, I said, 'I got a problem,'" Trump recounted. "'Some of these guys are OK, they were only president of the class. ...
+I liked playing baseball better.
+But I said, Melania, and I called Ivanka, my kids -- I said, 'I got a problem.
+Ted Cruz was the national debate -- the number-one guy in college.
+He was the number-one guy in law school.
+How the hell do I beat a guy who's that good at debating?'
+But we came out OK, Ted.
+Ted was tough -- smart as hell, and tough."

+In a shot at Democrats a day after their most recent presidential primary debate, Trump remarked, "In recent debates, you see these people up there, they're not Ted Cruz, believe me.
+Hey Ted, you should turn Democrat, you would win.
+Every single Democrat candidate for president raised their hands in favor of giving healthcare to all illegal aliens."

-But the White House has emphasized Democrats' historic leftward push, and Trump hammered that theme at Thursday's rally.
+The White House has emphasized Democrats' historic leftward push, and Trump also hammered that theme at Thursday's rally -- saying Democrats want to "eviscerate" not only Medicare, but also babies just prior to their birth.

 "They want to impose an extreme agenda," Trump said, referring to the Democratic field.
 "They cannot pass it, and they cannot win it at the ballot box -- they're not going to win.
 They won't come close in 2020.
 They know it."